This post may contain affiliate links. Please see my disclosure policy for details.

 Beyond the circle, there is a lovely relaxing park here too with a musical fountain.
 So, you can make the long trip out of the old city worth it.

-Top tips for shooting at Jahawar Circle:
+Top tips for capturing Jahawar Circle:

-- Get here early or you’ll be battling with people to shoot all day
+- Get here early or you’ll be battling with people to shoot all-day

 - You won’t immediately see this place, but it’s inside the pink building